 - Average HDR performance

 AOC's C24G1A is an ideal pick for those who want something a bit smaller side or affordable, and therefore don't necessarily mind gaming in 1920 x 1080.

 It's certainly good enough to get by, with the 1500R curved design excelling due to its excellent refresh rate of up to 165Hz and a rapid 1ms response time.

 FreeSync Premium is also supported inside the very neat design, which can also swivel and tilt to your heart's content.
-For the money, this a very solid pickup.
+For the money, this is a very solid pickup.

 Sceptre C248B (24-inch)

-Sceptre's C248B is another great example of how bigger doesn't necessarily mean better, with its 24-inch, 1800R monitor offering a great mix of specs.
+The C248B is another great example of how bigger doesn't necessarily mean better, with its 24-inch, 1800R monitor offering a great mix of specs.